Degree Type:Associate of Applied Science Degree

 Test of Essential Academic Skills (TEAS) Test Dates

 This test is an admissions requirement for students who do not already have an associate degree or higher.
 Students may sign up to take the TEAS test until Feb.
-13 (check with testing center for time slots) if they are applying for the 2015 nursing program.
+13 (check with testing center for time slots) if they are applying for the 2016 nursing program.
 There is a sign-up book in the testing center for you to reserve your spot to take the test until Feb.
-14. If you have questions, please call 434.961.5320.
+13. If you have questions, please call 434.961.5320.
 PLEASE NOTE THAT THE COST FOR TAKING THE TEAS TEST IS NOW $45.

 Students entering the Nursing degree program are required to take one Writing Intensive Course in order to graduate.
 The Writing Intensive Course for this program is NUR 201, which has a prerequisite of ENG 112.
 Students who are awarded transfer academic credit for this course at another institution may fulfill the Writing Intensive Course (WIC) requirement for this degree program by completing another Writing Intensive Course (WIC).

-- List of courses that fulfill the requirement for the Humanities Elective can be found in the Nursing Degree Requirements.
+- List of courses that fulfill the requirement for the Humanities Elective can be found in the aas nursing curriculum sheet 2015-2016

 - Completion of general education courses is one criteria used to make admissions decisions.